Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 The federal CARES Act was signed into law March 27, 2020.
 The Act provides enhanced Unemployment Insurance (UI) benefits, Pandemic Unemployment Assistance (PUA), Pandemic Emergency Unemployment Compensation (PEUC), and Pandemic Unemployment Compensation (PUC) for individuals.

-The program provides $250 billion for an extended unemployment insurance program and expands eligibility and offers workers an additional $600 per week for four months, on top of what state programs pay.
-It also extends UI benefits through Dec.
-31 for eligible workers.
+The program provides $250 billion for an extended unemployment insurance program and expanded eligibility.
+The program also offered workers an additional $600 per week for four months, on top of what state programs pay; however, this ended on July 31, 2020.
+On the other hand, the program extends UI benefits through Dec.
+31, 2020 for eligible workers.
 The deal applies to the self-employed, independent contractors and gig economy workers.

 PUC, PEUC, and PUA are fully federally funded.
 States will also receive additional administrative funds to operate these programs.